bmatticus/Bitwarden_Export/README.md

 * note: the docker image will **not** export vault items in your Trash, nor will it export your password history -- this is a limitation of the Bitwarden CLI tools
 * if you spot an issue with the docker image and/or want to suggest a change, feel free to reach out

-# How to build image
+# How to run the container

 ## Prerequisites